Charu-takkar/eCommerce-Sales-Analysis-Project/README.md

 ### Data Sources

-IMDb Movie Data: The primary dataset used for this analysis is the "003 IMDb-Movie-Database.xlsx" file , containing detailed information about each Movie made made from 1920 to 2015 by color/B&W,language and country.
+Online Orders e-commerce web  Data: The primary dataset used for this analysis is the "OnlineOrders_of_a_ecommerce_website.csv" file , containing detailed information about each order made inthe first halfof 2016 (January to June).

 ### Tools